Urigo/graphql-modules/docs/introduction/modules.md

 sidebar_label: What's a module?
 ---

-GraphQL Modules approach let you separate your backend implementation to small, reusable, easy-to-implement and easy-to-test pieces.
+The GraphQL Modules approach lets you separate your backend implementation to small, reusable, easy-to-implement and easy-to-test pieces.

-In GraphQL Modules,Each module have it's own GraphQL type definitions and resolvers implementation.
+In GraphQL Modules, each module has it's own GraphQL type definitions and resolver implementations.

-GraphQL `type`s, `enum`s and `union`s that declared using GraphQL Modules are also extendable, so modules can re-declare types and extend them as they wish.
+GraphQL `type`s, `enum`s and `union`s that are declared using GraphQL Modules are also extendable, so modules can re-declare types and extend them as they wish.

-The idea behind it to implement **[Separation of Concerns](https://deviq.com/separation-of-concerns/)** design pattern in GraphQL, and to allow you to write simple modules that does only what it needs.
+The idea behind it is to implement the **[Separation of Concerns](https://deviq.com/separation-of-concerns/)** design pattern in GraphQL, and to allow you to write simple modules that only does what it needs to.
 This way it's easier to write, maintain and test.

 ## Module Structure

-Each GraphQL `module` is built the basics of GraphQL:
+Each GraphQL `module` is built behind the basics of GraphQL:

 - Type definitions
 - Resolvers